Rainbell129/Obsidian-Homepage/README.md

 **中文说明请往下翻**

 2022-02-24 Update:
-1. Add task-based Project Tracking which would present a progress bar of finished_tasks/all_tasks in the project page.
+1. Added task-based Project Tracking which would present a progress bar of finished_tasks/all_tasks in the project page.
 (To use, include `target: tasks` and `tags: project` in the YAML section and enable `sharetype.css` for special tag styling.
 2. Deleted Profile photo; Added Banners Icon.

 <img width="400" alt="Screen Shot 2022-02-24 at 8 39 04 PM" src="https://user-images.githubusercontent.com/58488160/155525663-69fd4c53-10a2-4a25-a13c-93b18e9a6d18.png">